Friday, May 24 to Monday, May 27, 2019

 There are always many workshops offered by attendees—like you—from our wonderful communities.
 Think about bringing your own talents to share with others, formally (in workshops offered) or informally, throughout the weekend as we gather, share and grow community, with families and elders alike.

-It’s helpful if you take a look at Seabeck lodging options before you register so that you will be familiar with the housing options and can make sure that the size of your party approximately fits the number of beds per room (can be fewer, but not more people than beds).
+It’s helpful if you take a look at lodging before you register, www.seabeck.org, so that you will be familiar with the housing options and can make sure that the size of your party approximately fits the number of beds per room (can be fewer, but not more people than beds).
+The Seabeck lodging selection on their website shows the number of people allowed per room.
+There is an extra charge of $100 if a single person uses a room that sleeps multiples.
+Registration and housing assignments will only be considered complete upon full payment for your weekend.